stanwood/Macchiato_iOS/README.md

 For the full navigation types, please check [here](https://github.com/stanwood/STWUITestingKit/blob/develop/STWUITestingKit/Classes/STWNavigationType.swift).
 The UI Testing tool identifies each element by either an index, or a key.

->Note: Element identifiers will be listed in each project documentaion under **UI Testing Identifiers**
+>Note: Element identifiers will be listed in each project documentation  under **UI Testing Identifiers**

 ## License

-STWUITestingKit is a priavte library.
+STWUITestingKit is a private library.
 See the LICENSE file for more info.